Eric von Hippel: Early life

 Eric von Hippel grew up in suburban Weston, MA with his parents, three brothers, and one sister.
 In his early years, Eric attended public school within the town, but then moved on to the Cambridge School of Weston – a private progressive school – for 8th grade, as well as his later years.
 Even as a young child, outside of the classroom, one of Eric's favorite pastimes was to try to create and invent new things.
 Much of his inspiration came from his father, Arthur Robert von Hippel, who was also a professor at MIT.

 Education

 For his undergraduate degree, Eric von Hippel attended Harvard College.
 In an interview with Eric, he stated that he chose Harvard over MIT for the opportunity to pursue Liberal Arts.
 His decision to major in Economics came after he explored courses in Biology and History, and found that neither was particularly the right fit for him.

-After pursuing several inventions post undergraduate, Eric returned to school for his Masters in Mechanical Engineering at MIT.
+After pursuing several inventions post undergraduate, Eric returned to school for his master's degree in Mechanical Engineering at MIT.
 From there, he went on to start his own company, worked at management consultant McKinsey and Co., and eventually studied at Carnegie Mellon University for his Ph.D. in Innovation.